-If the Dean feels that the disagreement can be resolved informally, the Dean will try to do so, working with the student and the Director of Disability Services and any other necessary individuals (such as a faculty member, for example).
+If the Dean feels that the disagreement can be resolved informally, the Dean will try to do so, working with the student and the Director of Student Accessibility Services and any other necessary individuals (such as a faculty member, for example).
 If informal resolution is ineffective or impractical, the Dean will refer the matter to the ADA/Rehabilitation Act Coordinator for investigation.

 - Next Level Review.
-The Coordinator will review the Disability Services determination and investigate the matter as needed.
+The Coordinator will review the Accessibility Services determination and investigate the matter as needed.
 The Coordinator will seek information from the instructor or director of the relevant program or activity for which the student is seeking an accommodation, where necessary.
 The Coordinator will present his or her findings to the Provost, who will decide whether any changes to the original decision should be made.

-If the Provost decides that an additional or different accommodation should be afforded, the Director of Disability Services will issue a (revised) accommodation letter(s) to the student and any other necessary parties (such as the instructor).
+If the Provost decides that an additional or different accommodation should be afforded, the Director of Student Accessibility Services will issue a (revised) accommodation letter(s) to the student and any other necessary parties (such as the instructor).
 If the Provost upholds the initial accommodation determination, he or she will notify the student, the Director and the Dean, and the matter will be closed.

 The review and determination will be made within 30 days of the review being sought.

 Informal Resolution.
 The university generally encourages early resolution of complaints.
 Typically, that means resolution between the two individuals involved, such as a student and a faculty member.
 Students are not required, however, to try to resolve their grievances informally; they can proceed directly to filing a complaint.
 The Office of Diversity & Equal Opportunity or the ADA/Rehabilitation Act Coordinator may assist students by providing information about the process for disability-based discrimination complaints or facilitating informal resolution when appropriate.